rafaelcastrocouto/svelte-team/README.md

-# Svelte + Vite
+# Github API + SvelteKit + Vite

-This template should help get you started developing with Svelte in Vite.
+This template should help get you started developing your team page with svelte.

-The entry point for the app can be found in /src/App.svelte.

 See svelte.dev to get started with Svelte!